SARL-PLUS/RL_bootcamp_tutorial/README.md

 ## [The online slides for the tutorial](https://sarl-plus.github.io/RL-Bootcamp-slides/)
 ## Short description of the content
-I (Simon) will provide a mathematical definition of our environment, it's properties (in a control theoretical sense) and why I have chosen it.
+I (Simon) will provide a mathematical definition of our environment, it's properties (in a control theoretical sense) and why I have chosen it (there are two ingredients, making the control problem interesting).
-There are several possibilities to attack the problem, and we can highlight some of the drawbacks and advantages of RL.
-Now I implement a noise study, a study of a POMDP environment.
+There are several possibilities to attack the problem, and we can highlight some of the drawbacks and advantages of RL Now I implement a noise study, a study of a POMDP environment.

 Part I:

    1. The script [environment_awake_steering.py](environment/environment_awake_steering.py) contains the original AWAKE environment and the wrapper to reduce the Degrees of Freedom (DoF) from one to the maximum of ten, as the original environment.